4d/go-mobile/docs/project-definition/actions.md

 title: Actions
 ---

-This section allows you to:

-* create actions to execute 4D code from your iOS app.
+The 4D Mobile Project editor allows you to create actions to include in your mobile app.

-* define and add parameters to your actions.
+You can use [preset actions](#preset-actions) or custom actions and [define their parameters](#add-parameters-to-your-actions).

+On the 4D side, you can execute 4D code in the [On Mobile App Action](../4d/on-mobile-app-action.md) database method.

+Actions are automatically available in the [mobile interface](mobile-app-side).

 ## Project Editor Side